 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 – Tours can be confirmed with a 50% deposit.

-– All trips have a mandatory Orientation at 3pm on the day prior to the starting date of the trip, which includes a Mini-Fundamental Water Safety Course in which participants will be taught how to perform a wet exit, paddle-float re-entry, and a t-rescue.
+– All trips have a mandatory Orientation on the first day of your tour.
+Those that chose our kayak tour will also participate in our Water Safety Course in which participants will be taught how to perform a wet exit, paddle-float re-entry, and a t-rescue.

 – Participants need only to provide a compact sleeping bag, pad, their personal items and a sense for adventure (view Suggested Packing List)!

-Cancellation Policy: 50% deposits are refundable, minus a 15% cancellation fee, with notice any time prior to two months of scheduled activity — otherwise non-refundable.
+– Cancellation Policy: 50% deposits are refundable, minus a 15% cancellation fee, with notice any time prior to 90 days of scheduled activity — otherwise non-refundable.
 This is due to the very limited capacity of our permit and as such we highly recommend the purchase of third-party trip protection insurance to cover any unplanned medical issue or a family emergency that would prevent you from taking your trip.

+~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~